kipraschi/admin-dashboard/README.md

 # admin-dashboard
-A dahsboard page made with html and css in order to explore css grid in more depth.
+A page made with html and css in order to explore css grid in more depth.